 - 9.1 Identify each test specimen by suitable indelible marking, but not on areas to be used in testing. - 9.2 Determine which property of the test specimens will be evaluated.
-Prior to exposing the specimens, quantify the appropriate properties in accordance with recognized international standards.
-If required (for example, destructive testing), use unexposed file specimens to quantify the property.
-See Practice D5870 for detailed guidance. - 9.3 Mounting of Test Specimens-Attach the specimens to the specimen holders in the equipment in such a manner that the specimens are not subject to any applied stress.
-To assure uniform exposure conditions, fill all of the spaces, using blank panels of corrosion resistant material if necessary. - Note 3-Evaluation of color and appearance changes of exposed materials must be made based on comparisons to unexposed specimens of the same material which have been stored in the dark.
+Prior to exposing the specimens, quantify the appropriate properties in accordance with recognized ASTM or international standards.
+If required, for example, destructive testing, use unexposed file specimens to quantify the property.
+See ISO 4582 for detailed guidance. - 9.3 Mounting of Test Specimens.
+Attach the specimens to the specimen holders in the equipment in such a manner that the specimens are not subject to any applied stress.
+To assure uniform exposure conditions, fill all of the spaces, using blank panels of corrosion resistant material if necessary.

+Note 4-Evaluation of color and appearance changes of exposed materials must be made based on comparisons to unexposed specimens of the same material, which have been stored in the dark.
 Masking or shielding the face of test specimens with an opaque cover for the purpose of showing the effects of exposure on one panel is not recommended.
-Misleading results may be obtained by this method, since the masked portion of the specimen is still exposed to temperature and humidity that in many cases will affect results. - 9.4 Exposure to Test Conditions-Program the selected test conditions to operate continuously throughout the required number of repetitive cycles.
+Misleading results may be obtained by this method, since the masked portion of the specimen is still exposed to temperature and humidity that in many cases will affect results.

+9.4 Exposure to Test Conditions-Program the selected test conditions to operate continuously throughout the required number of repetitive cycles.
 Maintain these conditions throughout the exposure.
-Interruptions to service the apparatus and to inspect specimens shall be minimized. - 9.5 Specimen Repositioning-Periodic repositioning of the specimens during exposure is not necessary if the irradiance at the positions farthest from the center of the specimen area is at least 90 % of that measured at the center of the exposure area.
-Irradiance uniformity shall be determined in accordance with Practice G151.
+Interruptions to service the apparatus and to inspect specimens shall be minimized.

-- 9.5.1 If irradiance at positions farthest from the center of the exposure area is between 70 and 90 % of that measured at the center, one of the following three techniques shall be used for specimen placement. - 9.5.1.1 Periodically reposition specimens during the exposure period to ensure that each receives an equal amount of radiant exposure.
-The repositioning schedule shall be agreed upon by all interested parties. - 9.5.1.2 Place specimens only in the exposure area where the irradiance is at least 90 % of the maximum irradiance. - 9.5.1.3 To compensate for test variability, randomly position replicate specimens within the exposure area that meets the irradiance uniformity requirements as defined in section 9.5.1. - 9.6 Inspection-If it is necessary to remove a test specimen for periodic inspection, take care not to handle or disturb the test surface.
+- 9.5 Specimen Repositioning-Periodic repositioning of the specimens during exposure is not necessary if the irradiance at the positions farthest from the center of the specimen area is at least 90 % of that measured at the center of the exposure area.
+Irradiance uniformity shall be determined in accordance with Practice G151. - 9.5.1 If irradiance at positions farthest from the center of the exposure area is between 70 and 90 % of that measured at the center, one of the following three techniques shall be used for specimen placement. - 9.5.1.1 Periodically reposition specimens during the exposure period to ensure that each receives an equal amount of radiant exposure.
+The repositioning schedule shall be agreed upon by all interested parties. - 9.5.1.2 Place specimens only in the exposure area where the irradiance is at least 90 % of the maximum irradiance. - 9.5.1.3 To compensate for test variability, randomly position replicate specimens within the exposure area which meets the irradiance uniformity requirements as defined in 9.5.1. - 9.5.2 When the exposure interval does not exceed 24 h, each specimen should be located equidistant from the horizontal axis of the arc.
+For exposure periods not exceeding 100 h, daily repositioning of the specimens is recommended.
+Other methods of achieving uniform total radiant exposure may be used if mutually agreed upon by interested parties. - 9.6 Inspection-If it is necessary to remove a test specimen for periodic inspection, take care not to handle or disturb the test surface.
 After inspection, the test specimen shall be returned to the test chamber with its test surface in the same orientation as previously tested. - 9.7 Apparatus Maintenance-The test apparatus requires periodic maintenance to maintain uniform exposure conditions.
 Perform required maintenance and calibration in accordance with manufacturer's instructions. - 9.8 Expose the test specimens for the specified period of exposure.
-See Practice G151 for further guidance. - 9.9 At the end of the exposure, quantify the appropriate properties in accordance with recognized international standards and report the results in conformance with Practice G151.
+See Practice G151 for further guidance. - 9.9 At the end of the exposure, quantify the appropriate properties in accordance with recognized ASTM or international standards and report the results in conformance with Practice G151.